The SketchUp 3D modeler

 In May 2020, I saw it used in a YouTube video about woodworking and gave it a shot after seeing how quickly furniture with precise measurements could be modeled.
 SketchUp for Woodworkers, Jay's Custom Creations SketchUp tutorials, and Woodgears SketchUp 8 tutorials are good resources, too.

-Unfortunately, SketchUp’s future is uncertain, with feature development moving further towards a cloud-based system.
+Unfortunately, SketchUp's future is uncertain, with feature development moving further towards a cloud-based subscription model.
+I switched to Blender in 2023.

 Extensions